vEnhance/1802/src/shorthand.typ

   and I might occasionally relent.
 - Third, in each place where the shorthand _could_ be used for the first time, I'll mention it.
-  That is, I'll say each time a new row of the table is introduced.
+  That is, I'll let you know every time a new row of the table is introduced.

 But again, I think the thing to take away is that each of these is a shorthand.
 So if you don't like shorthands, you can just always replace it with the thing it stands for.